Taiwan–United States relations: 2020s

 President-elect Donald Trump has stated in late 2024 that he won't be committed to defending Taiwan if China invades Taiwan during his presidency.
 Trump has also suggested that Taiwan should pay the US for protecting it from China, referring to the relationship as insurance; especially after how the island 'took' the U.S. semiconductor business, said Trump.
 "You know, we're no different than an insurance company.
 Taiwan doesn't give us anything."
 In February 2025, the State Department removed a statement from its website stating that it does not support Taiwan independence.
 The website also added support for Taiwan's membership in international organizations.
 On May 5, 2025, the House of Representatives passed the bipartisan Taiwan International Solidarity Act, introduced by Democrat Congressman Gerald Connolly and Republican Congresswoman Young Kim.
 The Act condemns China from distorting the description of Taiwan in UN General Assembly Resolution 2758.

-In June 2025, the US cancelled a trip by Taiwanese Defense Minister Wellington Koo to the Washington area to meet Under Secretary of Defense for Policy Elbridge Colby.
+In June 2025, the US cancelled a trip by Taiwanese defense minister Wellington Koo to the Washington area to meet Under Secretary of Defense for Policy Elbridge Colby.
 In July 2025, the Trump administration denied President Lai Ching-te permission to stop in New York during a planned visit to Central America after the PRC objected to the US permitting the stopover.
 In August 2025, the Trump administration announced a 20% tariff on Taiwan.

 In 2025 the American government sanctioned two Taiwanese companies, Mecatron Machinery Co Ltd and Joemars Machinery and Electric Industrial Co Ltd, for providing drone related goods and services to Iran.

 In November 2025 a delegation of American legislators from New Hampshire, Maine, Massachusetts, Rhode Island, and Vermont visited Taiwan.
+In May 2026, US President Donald Trump announced he would have a discussion with Chinese leader Xi Jinping on the matter of arms sales to Taiwan, potentially breaking with the Six Assurances policy.
+On 21 September, the United States reaffirmed its defence commitments to Japan and South Korea and emphasized the importance of peace and stability across the Taiwan Strait.
+U.S., Japanese and South Korean officials also expressed support for Taiwan's meaningful participation in appropriate international organizations.

 Political status

-In 1949, when Generalissimo Chiang Kai-shek's troops decamped to Taiwan at the end of the Chinese civil war, Washington continued to recognize Chiang's "Republic of China" as the government of all China.
+In 1949, when Generalissimo Chiang Kai-shek's troops decamped to Taiwan at the end of the Chinese civil war, Washington continued to recognize Chiang's Republic of China Government as the government of all China.

+The 1972 Shanghai Communiqué between the United States and the People's Republic of China (PRC) deeply troubled the Taiwanese government as the United States formally acknowledged that "all Chinese on either side of the Taiwan Strait maintain there is but one China" and with the American recognition of the PRC, threw Taiwanese–American relations into uncertainty.

 In late 1978, Washington announced that it would break relations with the government in Taipei and formally recognize the People's Republic of China (PRC) as the "sole legal government of China."